 Is there anything else you can do?

-It might soothe your aching heart.
+It might soothe the stress of an aching heart.

 For most people, this exercise is calming because it activates the parasympathetic nervous system.
 If you feel overwhelmed at any point, please stop.